HudsonGri/foodplanner/sprints/Sprint3.md

   - Buttons on each suggested recipe card were added for description, instructions, and adding the recipe to the user's selected recipes for the week.
   - Created recipe saving functionality.
 When the add button is pressed on a suggested recipe card, a post request is made to the backend, saving that item in the database, and a subsequent function is called to make a get request and display the user's saved recipe cards to the screen.
 - Made progress on the home screen, improving appearance and user navigation between pages.
+- Focused on functionality for Search and User Preferences Page so that users may be able to discover new recipes based on their own personal preferences
+  - The search page works by having a get request to the backend when the page loads initially for an array of recipes that is then parsed through and displayed to the user in the form of cards/tiles.
+  - The user preferences page works to allow the user to add attributes to their information in the users table within the sqlite database.
+    - The preferences include diets such as vegetarian and pescatarian, common allergies, different cuisine styles, overall healthiness, overall cooking skill, and overall cost per recipe.
+    - The user will click a button that will save their preferences with a patch request to the backend.
+In the future there will also be a get request when the page loads to display their saved preferences.

 Backend
 - This sprint, the backend team worked on several tasks.
 First, we updated Go and our database to accommodate two new columns for storing JSON data related to a user's recipe choices and our calculated recipes.
 We also expanded our testing efforts in Go to include changing specific user preferences as well as worked to allow a user to update their preferences, such as skill level and cuisine choices, after creating a profile.
 In addition, we focused on improving the Flask API, which calculates recipes based on a user's preferences and ingredient overlaps.
 We also helped integrate these additions into the frontend for users to easily view.